qwerty-arun/PCB_designing/Custom ESP32 Board/Learnings.md

 - What are decoupling capacitors?
 - Just in case you need some filtering, add a capacitor.
 - Refer to datasheets for types of pins, they may be I, O or even I/O. So make sure you always cross check.
 Sometimes, it won't be mentioned in schematics.
 - Using jumpers, pin headers.
 Why though?
+So that we get direct supply of external 5V.